CHINA

 Chinese made Arisaka with original frog

-Frog s modelled on the original Japanese pattern
+Frog s modeled on the original Japanese pattern

 Original Frog reverse side